iremkapucuoglu/p4b-website/content/en/posts/2023-03-24-use-cases-goat-urban-development-concepts.md

 ### Scenarios for location planning

 The enhancement and strengthening of pedestrian-friendly urban and local supply centers is considered an important point in the planning of urban development concepts (complan Kommunalberatung GmbH, 2017, p.
 43).
-With GOAT, in addition to analyzing the current state, interactive scenarios can be created for new POIs and buildings and their impact on accessibility can be analyzed.
+With GOAT, in addition to analyzing the current state, interactive scenarios can be created for [new POIs](/en/tutorials/scenario-location/ "Learn how to add new POIs in GOAT"), [path connections](/en/tutorials/scenario-ways/ "Learn how to modify paths in GOAT") and [buildings](/en/tutorials/scenario-buildings/ "Learn how to create building scenarios in GOAT") and their impact on accessibility can be analyzed.
 In this video, we show how scenarios can be analyzed in GOAT.

 <iframe class="embed-responsive-item" src="https://player.vimeo.com/video/754586552?h=ebea094923" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen data-uk-responsive width="1920" height="1080"></iframe>